What is the climate of Austria?

-Grüner Veltliner is the only grape allowed to be labelled with Weinviertel DAC (read: Rieslings, or any other grapes besides Grüner Veltliner, from Weinviertel cannot be DAC as Grüner Veltliner is the sole grape allowed under the Weinviertel DAC).
+Grüner Veltliner is the only grape allowed to be labelled with Weinviertel DAC (Rieslings, or any other grapes besides Grüner Veltliner, from Weinviertel cannot carry DAC on the label because Grüner Veltliner is the sole grape allowed under the Weinviertel DAC).

-What are the characteristics of Klassic wine in Austria?
+What are the characteristics of Klassik wine in Austria?

 What are the characteristics of Reserve wine in Austria?

 Klassik wines must be made in a light, fresh style with no perceptible oak flavors.